yetanotherco/aligned_layer/batcher/aligned-sdk/README.md

 #### Errors

-- `ServiceManagerError` if there is an error creating the service manager.
+- `EthError` if there is an error creating the rpc provider.
-- `ServiceManagerCallError` if there is an error calling the service manager.
+- `ParsingError` if there is an error parsing the address of the contract.
 - `EthError` if there is an error verifying the proof on-chain.

 ### get_verification_key_commitment